LouDnl/USBSID-Pico/README.md

 - Voltage is jumper controlled
 - SID socket placement is more spread out for:
   - easier filter capacitor access
-  - more room for FPGA SID
   - optional ZIF sockets
 - 3 voltage regulators for filtered voltages to the SIDS
   - 1x fixed 5 volts and 2x 9 volts or 12 volts
 - Better IO port layout
   - Unused GPIO pins for optional expansion boards
-  - IO5/8 pins for quad SID configuration
+  - IO5 pins for quad SID configuration
   - Uart pins
   - SID Ext in pins (requires closing the solder jumper on the bottom)
   - Ground pin